 The procedural nature means you are never sure what you might find.
-Events, loot, and bosses are all aspects that can be mixed in addition to the map layout.
+Events, loot, and bosses are all aspects that can be mixed, in addition to the map layout.
 You won’t see everything on your first or even second playthrough.
 You can keep your character and gear when playing through again if you wish, and you can play on a higher difficulty.

 The people you talk to, and what you say or do can have an impact on your game.
 One puzzle might require something an NPC has, it is your choice what to do about that.
-Some puzzles may not always be able to be solved the first time, other items might need to found on another run.
+Some puzzles may not always be able to be solved the first time, other items might need to be found on another run.
 Alternate options are usually possible and the solutions to some problems aren’t always obvious.
 In addition to loot, your experiences may also unlock new traits.

 You gain experience as you play.
 When you level up you may pick a trait to put points in.
-These can vary wildly, some let you deal more melee damage, others reduce your reload time.
+These can vary wildly, some let you deal more melee damage, and others reduce your reload time.
 What traits you gain access to depends on your actions.
-One boss might give one trait, where one decision point might give another.
+One boss might give one trait, whereas one decision point might give another.
 Remnant hides numerous secrets within its labyrinthine levels.
 You are always rewarded for seeking them out.

 There are some oddities, such as meeting an important figure who wishes to help you…yet you had to fight through his guards to get to him.
 In my opinion, Remnant succeeds more on its strength of theme and lore than direct storytelling beats.

 I played through the first world on PC, but I spent most of my time with the game on a standard Xbox One console.
-It ran great on the PC for the time I spent with it.
+It ran great on PC for the time I spent with it.
 The Xbox, however, suffered from framerate drops, some of them significant.
 I encountered bugs where the dialog was muted and I crashed a couple of times.

 There is a patch coming on or near release day that should alleviate many of these issues, but the performance on the Xbox was bad enough to warrant caution.
 It didn’t impact my ability to play the game, but it was very noticeable.
-There doesn’t seem to be built in voice chat and finding a public game on Xbox Rarely worked.
+There doesn’t seem to be built-in voice chat and finding a public game on Xbox rarely worked.
 I will take a look at the game once the update drops and edit my review accordingly.

 The visuals aren’t amazing, but they aren’t bad either.
 The environments are pretty and the animations are great, especially for the wide variety of enemies and bosses.
 The sound design, however, is notable, the moans and growls of the monsters and the loud pop of gunfire are both satisfying and creepy respectfully.